 Development

-VR delivers a fully immersive experience where designers can “be” in the same space as the product and gain insights through means that wouldn’t be available in traditional product design.
+VR delivers a fully immersive experience where designers can be in the same space as the product and gain insights through means that wouldn’t be available in traditional product design.
 These insights can substantially transform product development, especially if they’re accurately communicated.
 Here VR comes in handy too, as this software can help different teams communicate and coordinate their tasks.

 Testing